Clear view into the unknown using the telescope for beginners with large aperture and short focal length

 - 6.3 Getting Acquainted with the Universe - or: Distances in Space

-Portable design - with 150/750 reflector telescope
+Portable design - with the 150/750 reflector telescope

-Cant wait to get out of the house to view the Orion Nebula or the Pleiades?
+Can't wait to get out of the house to view the Orion Nebula or the Pleiades?
 With this telescope, you can search for the perfect observation spot: thanks to the short focal length, the tube is short and easy to transport.
 In addition, the premium equatorial mount allows even beginners to set up the telescope in no time.
-Tracking is also very simple you can compensate for the earths movements manually so that your observed objects stay within the field of view.
+Tracking is also very simple - you can compensate for the earth's movements manually so that your observed objects stay within the field of view.
 To ensure maximum viewing comfort, the focuser on this Newton reflector telescope is attached to the side of the tube.
 The aluminium tripod is height-adjustable and features an accessory tray so that you can keep all your important gear within reach.
 The 6x30 finder scope with reticle allows you to align the telescope with objects in the night sky.
 The reticle indicates the position at which your telescope is pointing.
 If you want to capture images of your nighttime discoveries, you can connect your smartphone to the telescope via the smartphone camera adapter.

-Discover the fascinating night sky with the BRESSER Space Explorer 150/750 telescope!
+Discover the fascinating night sky with the BRESSER Space Explorer 150/750 Telescope!

 FEATURES